jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 And it's a big deal, since developer experience is one of the reasons why React or Vue are widely used in production.

+Also, web components being included in a magical global store difficults declarative and deterministic views or any other concept which hangs on a visual map of dependencies like code splitting.

 > Unfortunately the developer experience of building an application with web components today is quite painful
 >
 > - Sam Saccone

+DOM manipulation and non-declarative operations have their cost.

 Though components are meant to act as minimal functional pieces in our applications, at some higher level our codebase will need a component to gather all of these together and make them interact.